 The graph page will load the SVG skeleton (from Redis preview) immediately, then fetch the full graph in a Web Worker and crossfade to the live sigma renderer.

-pnpm graphlocally to regenerate and push to Redis, then verify atlocalhost:3000/knowledge/graph. -
+Run pnpm graph locally to regenerate and push to Redis, then verify at localhost:3000/knowledge/graph.

 Each node has a vibrancy score (0–1) that controls how strongly it breathes in the constellation animation and how prominently its glow blooms.
 It is computed from three components: